Where to get help for domestic abuse

 Refuge also runs One Stop Shop, a weekly drop-in for victims of domestic abuse in Richmond upon Thames.
 The service offers free information, legal advice, and support for people experiencing domestic violence and abuse.

-One Stop Shop service is currently closed until further notice however you can contact a support worker on 020 8943 8188.
+The One Stop Shop service is currently closed until further notice, however you can contact a support worker on 020 8943 8188.

 When and where: